Frequently Asked Questions

 Public records of the N.C.
 Department of Environment and Natural Resources are available for review, but there are several procedures that will help you with your research.

 Each agency within the department maintains its own files.
 At this time, there is no central file room or Web site where you can conduct your research for the entire department.
 To review and/or make copies of files, you will need to contact the appropriate file room concerning your request.
 File room staff will be glad to verify that they have the records you would like to review and the thickness of the files pertaining to your request.
 However, there is not sufficient staff to conduct file searches and make copies of records.
 You are welcome to schedule an appointment for this purpose.
-If it is not convenient for you to make an appointment, you may want to have a sister agency in this area assist you with the request, or you may contact a temporary employment agency to handle your request.
-For a listing of "Employment Agencies ¿ Temporary," refer to the "Yellow Page" listings at either of the following web sites: www.superpages.com or www.realpages.com.
+If it is not convenient for you to come to the file room yourself, you may want to have an associate assist you with the request, or you may contact a temporary employment agency to handle your request.
+For a listing of "Employment Agencies-Temporary" refer to the "Yellow Page" listings at either of the following web sites: www.superpages.com or www.realpages.com.

 Fees may be charged for copies of records.
-To review the NCDENR "Policy on Charges and Payments for Public Records," go to the following Web site: portal.ncdenr.org/web/guest/policy-on-charges-and-payments-for-public-records.
+To review the NCDENR "Policy on Charges and Payments for Public Records," go to the following Web page: portal.ncdenr.org/web/guest/policy-on-charges-and-payments-for-public-records.

 Following is a list of the primary file rooms in the NCDENR: